Violent protests erupt around U.S. Embassy in Baghdad after U.S. air strikes

 BAGHDAD (Reuters) - Protesters and militia fighters enraged by U.S. air strikes on Iraq staged a violent demonstration outside the U.S. Embassy in Baghdad on Tuesday, torching a security post and hurling stones as security forces and embassy guards hit back with stun grenades and tear gas.

-Iraqi officials said the ambassador and other staff had been evacuated but this could not be confirmed with American officials.
+Iraqi officials said the ambassador and other staff had been evacuated, but this could not be confirmed with American officials.

 In Washington, U.S. President Donald Trump accused Iran of orchestrating the violence and said Tehran would be held responsible.